jina-ai/dalle-flow/README.md

 ## Updates

+- 🐳 **2022/6/21** [A prebuilt image is now available on Docker Hub!](https://hub.docker.com/r/jinaai/dalle-flow) This image can be run out-of-the-box on CUDA 11.6.
+Fix an upstream bug in CLIP-as-service.
 - ⚠️ **2022/5/23** Fix an upstream bug in CLIP-as-service.
 This bug makes the 2nd diffusion step irrelevant to the given texts.
 New Dockerfile proved to be reproducible on a AWS EC2 `p2.x8large` instance.
 - **2022/5/13b** Removing TLS as Cloudflare gives 100s timeout, making DALLE Flow in usable [Please _reopen_ the notebook in Google Colab!](https://colab.research.google.com/github/jina-ai/dalle-flow/blob/main/client.ipynb).
 - 🔐 **2022/5/13** New Mega checkpoint!
 All connections are now with TLS, [Please _reopen_ the notebook in Google Colab!](https://colab.research.google.com/github/jina-ai/dalle-flow/blob/main/client.ipynb).